 Oil of oregano, which is made from the leaves and flowers of the herb, also contains some other potent compounds that can be helpful when you want to prevent or treat a cold or flu.
 Here are four reasons why this herb is so potent:

-To enjoy the health benefits of oregano, it’s essential that you chose an oil produced from wild oregano (Origanum vulgare), which is native to the Mediterranean, or from Thymus capitatus, a variety found in Spain.
+To enjoy the health benefits of oregano essential oil, it’s important that you choose an oil produced from wild oregano (Origanum vulgare), which is native to the Mediterranean, or from Thymus capitatus, a variety found in Spain.
 More than 40 other oregano species are available, so be sure to read the label and buy from reputable manufacturers only.

 How Powerful is Oil of Oregano?